Unity-Technologies/ml-agents/docs/Training-PPO.md

         steps: 10000
 ```

-Below are the available hyperparameters for behavioral_cloning.
+Below are the available hyperparameters for BC.

 ### Strength